 Discover the Many Fascinating Worlds of Perspective

 We begin by asking: What is perspective?
-A simple answer is that perspective deals with natural perspective, including visual perspective, or how we see things, and artificial perspective, or how we represent that concept in diagrams, drawings, pictures, photographs, films, television, computers, etc.
+A simple answer is that perspective deals with natural perspective, including visual perspective—how we see things—and artificial perspective, or how we represent that concept in diagrams, drawings, pictures, photographs, films, television, computers, and other media.

 Given such a straightforward definition, one might assume there is little to learn and label perspective as a standard visual method involving well-known principles.
 However, nothing could be further from the truth.
-It turns out that many different kinds of perspectives exist with complex characteristics, often presented with unexplained ‘facts’ that work to confuse, along with perplexing mysteries and exciting possibilities.
-Our task is to help you learn about and explore the kaleidoscopic, sometimes highly technical and wide-ranging topic of perspective and to unlock new abilities/solutions along the way.
+It turns out that many different kinds of perspectives exist, each with complex characteristics, often presented with unexplained “facts” that confuse, alongside perplexing mysteries and exciting possibilities.
+Our task is to help you learn about and explore the kaleidoscopic, sometimes highly technical and wide-ranging topic of perspective—and to unlock new abilities and solutions along the way.

-Herein, you will find a vast archive of information on perspective, including a subject LibraryEncyclopediaBibliography, and Dictionary, plus links to countless publications on this seminal topic.
-We have spent over three decades gathering, indexing, and organising this unique knowledge bank to provide easy access to everything known on perspective.
+Herein, you will find a vast archive of information on perspective, including a subject LibraryEncyclopediaBibliography, and Dictionary, as well as links to countless publications on this seminal topic.
+We have spent over four decades gathering, indexing, and organising this unique knowledge bank to provide easy access to everything known about perspective.

 We hope you find these resources informative, helpful, and enjoyable.